-In Cisco Unified Communications Manager, the busy trigger setting indicates the limit on the number of calls per line appearance before the system will reject an incoming call.
-You can set the database-configurable busy trigger setting per line appearance, per cluster.
+In Cisco CallManager, there is a setting, busy trigger, that indicates the limit on the number of calls per line appearance before the CallManager will reject an incoming call.
+The busy trigger setting is database configurable, per line appearance, per cluster.
 The busy trigger setting replaces the old call waiting flag per DN.
-You cannot modify the busy trigger setting by using Cisco Unified TSP.
+The busy trigger setting cannot be modified using the CiscoTSP.